 If you have a fever, cough, or difficulty breathing, you should seek medical attention—particularly if you have been in close contact with a confirmed case of COVID-19.
 Contact your healthcare provider before you go to tell them about your symptoms and recent travel history.

 If you are sick, you can use virtual care options to seek medical treatment without exposing others to illness.

 There is still much to learn about how this novel coronavirus is spread.
 It is thought to spread between people who are in close contact (within about 6 feet), and through respiratory droplets produced when an infected coughs or sneezes.

-The symptoms of COVID-19 are fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting and diarrhea.
+The symptoms of COVID-19 are fever, cough, shortness of breath, chills, repeated shaking with chills, muscle pain, headache, sore throat and new lost of taste or smell.
 It is important to remember that these symptoms are common in many illnesses.

 Isolation and quarantine are both used to protect the public by preventing exposure to people who are sick or who may be sick.

 - "Isolation" refers to separating a sick person from others.

 - "Quarantine" refers to separating people who are not sick, but may have been exposed to an illness, from others.

 You can read more about the distinction between these terms here.

 Nationality is not a risk factor for COVID-19.
 An individual is only considered at risk for this illness if they or a very close contact have recently traveled to an area impacted by COVID-19, regardless of race.